-Policy LU 7-7: In mixed use, commercial, office, and other non-residential developments, encourage non-residential uses on the ground floor while allowing residential uses on the ground floor where appropriate.
+Policy LU 7-7: In mixed use, commercial, office, and other non-residential developments, maintain non-residential uses on the ground floor.

-Policy LU 7-8: Maintain a sufficient supply of land in the Commercial and Central Core Designations to meet the economic development goals set forth in the Economic Vitality Element and Community Character Element.
+Policy LU 7-8: Maintain a sufficient supply of land in the Commercial and Downtown Core Designations to meet the economic development goals set forth in the Economic Vitality Element and Community Character Element.